jakubfijol/ResearchProjectApp/README.md

 ## Usage
-Firstly you must create a local SQL  instance and set its url, username, password and port into `application.prosperites` file (src/main/resources).
+Firstly you must create a local SQL instance and set its hostname(localhost), port(3306), username(root), password(password).
+You can change defaults values in `application.prosperites` file (src/main/resources).
-Then you must copy SQL schema named `researchproject` from `dataBase` folder.
+Then you must create SQL schema named `researchproject` and import tables from `dataBase` folder.

 After that you can simply run project (from main folder) in terminal: